 - Supports case planning by preparing case summaries and materials for mediation conferences; preparing pleadings; monitoring discovery responses; organizing materials for firm case review.

 - Attends business development and networking functions with firm leadership, as well as solo.

 Experience in divorce and family law required.
-Must be a graduate from an ABA-accredited law school and currently active with the Illinois State Bar Association without disciplinary actions.
+Must be a graduate from an ABA-accredited law school and currently admitted to the Bar in the state of Illinois with no disciplinary actions.